Prachichi7/book-reader/README.md

 Note: This is a basic implementation, and more advanced techniques can be explored for better accuracy.

-Dependencies
-Python 3.x
-NumPy
-PyPDF2
-re (regular expressions)
-scikit-learn

-Installation:
-cmd
-pip install numpy PyPDF2 scikit-learn
+Installation: pip install numpy PyPDF2 scikit-learn

 Running the Code
 Download the code and the provided invoice data (Do not upload data online!).